JagadishVaranasi/Ang-CI-Heroku/README.md

 [Christopher Martin](https://github.com/cgmartin)
 with excellent support for Angular apps that use routing.

+Here are the other related scripts:
+* `node server` - runs the express server
+* `npm run watch` - runs the express server, watches for any changes made to the files, recompiles and restarts.
+Quite handy for development

 Here are the test related scripts:
 * `npm test` - compiles, runs and watches the karma unit tests
-* `npm run e2e` - compiles and run protractor e2e tests, written in Typescript (*e2e-spec.ts)
 * `npm run test:once` - compiles and run the karma unit tests just once
-* `node server` - Runs as a Node server
-* `npm run watch` - Runs the node server and watches for any changes made, recompiles and restarts.
-Quite handy for development

 ### Testing